KJanzon/youtube-qa-chatbot/README.md

-#  Python Tutor powered by youtube videos and Chatbot
+# 🐍 Python Video Q&A Chatbot
+**An AI-powered tutor for Python YouTube videos — ask, watch, learn, and code.**

-An interactive chatbot that lets you ask natural language questions about YouTube videos — powered by LangChain, OpenAI, and ChromaDB.
+An interactive chatbot that lets you ask natural language questions and searches for answers in youtube videos — powered by LangChain, OpenAI, and ChromaDB.
 Specialised in Youtube videos for learning python programming.

 ---